andraskurtos/phonebook-nhf2/README.md

-this program was created as an assignment in my second semester of university. it is a simple phonebook application, created in C++. included are tests using a light GTest framework provided to us by the university for the assignment. below is the original user documentation written in hungarian:
+this program was created as an assignment in my second semester of university. it is a simple phonebook application, created in C++. included are tests using a light GTest framework provided to us by the university for the assignment.

+**disclaimer**
+no build file included in this repo, for documentation purpuses only.

+below is the original user documentation written in hungarian: